Skip to Content

 1 Year Old Pomeranian

-There are Pomeranians that will keep growing past the 12-month point, but it’s not a typical event.
-Some Pomeranians continue to grow past the 1-year mark, but this isn’t at all common.
-When it happens, it’s usually a tiny Pomeranian who has a slow growth rate.
 Larger puppies often mature early and have finished growing at an early age.
-On the other hand, smaller Pomeranian puppies often grow for a longer period of time and may not reach maturity until 14 to 16 months of age.
+On the other hand, smaller Pomeranian puppies often grow longer and may not reach maturity until 14 to 16 months of age.

 Senior Pomeranian